cp3402-students/project-team6/deployment2.md

     - Regularly commit the changes to your local branch with meaningful commit messages using `git commit -m "Your descriptive commit message"`.

-3. **Pushing to Github**
+3. **Pushing to Gitub**

     - Once your testing is complete, push the changes to your feature branch using `git push origin feature/your_feature_name`.

 4. **Pull Request**

     - Create a pull request on Github to propose your changes for merging into the `main` development branch.
-    - Include clear descriptions of the changes and reference related Trello cards if any.
+    - Include clear descriptions of the changes and reference-related Trello cards if any.
     - Reviewers can provide feedback and suggest modifications before merging.

 ### Deployment Process